-- 1. Check the water level by removing the pressure cap from the expansion tank.
+1. Check the water level by removing the pressure cap from the expansion tank or radiator.
 In order to give the cooling water an opportunity to expand, the level should be about 1 in.
-(2.5 cm) below the filler cap sealing surface when the engine is cold. - CAUTION: Use protective clothing and open the filler cap carefully when the engine is warm to prevent burns.
+(2.5 cm) below the filler cap sealing surface when the engine is cold.
+If using an overflow bottle, the manifold should be full to the cap and the bottle should have coolant in it.

+CAUTION: Use protective clothing and open the filler cap carefully when the engine is warm to prevent burns.

-2. Check the oil level in the crankcase with the dipstick.
-The oil level must be in the waffled area between maximum and minimum level on the stick.
+- Check the oil level in the crankcase with the dipstick.
+The oil level must be in the waffled area on the stick.
 Never allow the level to go below this area.
-Always add the same viscosity of oil as is already in the crankcase.

-- 3. Check the fuel tank level and open any fuel valves. - 4.
+Always add the same viscosity of oil as is already in the crankcase. - 3.
+Check the fuel tank level and open any fuel valves. - 4.
 Close the sea-cock, check and clean the sea strainer and reopen the sea-cock. - 5.
-Place the battery switch in the ON position. - 6.
-NOTE: The battery switch must always be kept ON while the engine is running.
-If the switch is turned OFF while the engine is running, the battery charging regulator could be ruined.
+Place the battery switch in the ON position.

+NOTE: The battery switch must always be kept

+ON while the engine is running.
+If the switch is

+turned OFF while the engine is running, the

+battery charging regulator could be ruined.